-- When you get an email from an undergrad in the program, respond promptly (within two working days) to set up a time to meet in your workspace.
+- When you get an email from an undergrad in the program, respond within two working days to set up a time to meet (ideally in your research environment).

 - Meet with the undergrad.
 To get the conversation rolling, you can say things like:

 - Tell me what you are thinking of doing when you graduate.

 - Tell me more about your interest in research.